Children's rights movement: Social reform

 Ameliorating legislation was achieved with a series of Factory Acts passed during the 19th century, where working hours for children were limited and they were no longer permitted to work during the night.
-Children younger than nine were not allowed to work and those between 9-16 were limited to 16 hours per day.
+Children younger than nine were not allowed to work and those between 9 and 16 were limited to 16 hours per day.
 Factories were also required to provide education to the apprentices in reading, writing and arithmetic for the first four years.

 An influential social reformer was Mary Carpenter, who campaigned on behalf of neglected children who had turned to juvenile delinquency.
 In 1851 she proposed the establishment of three types of schools; free day schools for the general population, industrial schools for those in need and reformatory schools for young offenders.
 She was consulted by the drafters of educational bills, and she was invited to give evidence before House of Commons committees.
 In 1852 she established a reformatory school at Bristol.

 In the United States, the Children's Rights Movement began with the orphan train.
 In the big cities, when a child's parents died or were extremely poor, the child frequently had to go to work to support himself and/or his family.
 Boys generally became factory or coal workers, and girls became prostitutes or saloon girls, or else went to work in a sweat shop.
 All of these jobs paid only starvation wages.

 In 1852, Massachusetts required children to attend school.
 In 1853, Charles Brace founded the Children's Aid Society, which worked hard to take street children in.
 The following year, the children were placed on a train headed for the West, where they were adopted, and often given work.
 By 1929, the orphan train stopped running altogether, but its principles lived on.

 The National Child Labor Committee, an organization dedicated to the abolition of all child labor, was formed in the 1890s.
 It managed to pass one law, which was struck down by the Supreme Court two years later for violating a child's right to contract his work.
 In 1924, Congress attempted to pass a constitutional amendment that would authorize a national child labor law.
 This measure was blocked, and the bill was eventually dropped.
 It took the Great Depression to end child labor nationwide; adults had become so desperate for jobs that they would work for the same wage as children.
 In 1938, President Franklin D. Roosevelt signed the Fair Labor Standards Act which, amongst other things, placed limits on many forms of child labor.

 The Polish educationalist Janusz Korczak wrote of the rights of children in his book How to Love a Child (Warsaw, 1919); a later book was entitled The Child's Right to Respect (Warsaw, 1929).
 In 1917, following the Russian Revolution, the Moscow branch of the organization Proletkult produced a Declaration of Children's Rights.